 In this case, what happens in Vegas better not just stay there.

-Word is that this version of Guided by Voices may tour after the "Matador at 21" festival, though no new dates have been announced.
-Also set for Matador's party are artists Pavement, Sonic Youth, Belle & Sebastian, Superchunk and Spoon, all of whom released albums on the label.
+Word is that this version of Guided by Voices may tour after the “Matador at 21” festival, though no new dates have been announced.
+Also set for Matador’s party are their artists Pavement, Sonic Youth, Belle & Sebastian, Superchunk and Spoon, who all released albums on the label.

 Exclusive subscription offer